How To Enable Apache Server Status Dashboard Page

 2. Configure mod_status

-Look for the following block of code or search for location
+Look for the following block of code or search for location in Apache configuration file.

 # Allow server status reports generated by mod_status,